schyen/MetaboMate/README.md

 vignette('Multivariate_Statistical_Analysis')
 ```

+## Future Work
+Future work will focus on functionalities related to
+- metabolite identification,
+- pathway and metabolic network analysis,
+- 2D NMR analysis

 ## Feedback
-Please let me know what you have in mind: tkimhofer@gmail.com
+We all need interaction with the outside world from time to time.
+So, please let me know what you think: tkimhofer@gmail.com